Nicholas-SR/pestmapper/README.md

 * Click [pestmapper.app](http://pestmapper.app/) to access the Pest Mapper site

-* An online platform where tenants can report pests in their building to warn other prospective tenants.
+* A platform where tenants can report pests in their building to warn other prospective tenants.

 * Reports are plotted on an interactive map created with the Google Maps API.